 Respect the copyright of others and abide by all copyright notices and regulations when using the computing facilities provided for your course of study by the University of Waterloo.
 No material on the Internet or World Wide Web may be reproduced or distributed in any material form or in any medium, without permission from copyright holders or their assignees.
-To support your course of study, the University of Waterloo has provided hypertext links to relevant websites, resources, and services on the web.
-These resources must be used in accordance with any registration requirements or conditions which may be specified.
+To support your course of study, the University of Waterloo has provided Generated by Centre for Extended Learning 9/22/2021 hypertext links to relevant websites, resources, and services on the web.
+These resources in this to relevant websites, resources, and services on the web.
+These resources is accordance with any registration requirements or conditions which may be specified.
 You must be aware that in providing such hypertext links, the University of Waterloo has not authorized any acts (including reproduction or distribution) which, if undertaken without permission of copyright owners or their assignees, may be infringement of copyright.
 Permission for such acts can only be granted by copyright owners or their assignees.